met4citizen/Hypergraph/README.md

 --- | ---
 `WM` | Wolfram Model.
 If set, the first branch uses Wolfram Model's standard event order (LeastRecentEdge + RuleOrdering + RuleIndex) and the second branch its reverse.
 By default the setting is off and all tracked branches use random event ordering.
 `RO` | Rule order (index).
 Regardless of other settings, always try to apply the events in the order in which the rules have been specified.
 By default the setting is off and the individual rules are allowed to mix.
 `DD` | De-duplicate.
 The overlapping new hyperedges on different branches are de-duplicated at the end of each step.
 This allows branches to merge.
-EXPERIMENTAL, FUNCTIONALITY LIKELY TO CHANGE.
+EXPERIMENTAL.
+FUNCTIONALITY LIKELY TO CHANGE.

 ## Simulation